kdeldycke/awesome-falsehood/README.md

 - [Internationalis(z)ing Code](https://www.youtube.com/watch?v=0j74jcxSunY) - A
 video about things you need to keep in mind when internationalizing your code.
-- [Minimum to Know About Unicode and Character Sets](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/) - Character encoding doesn't have to be baffling, but it helps to have a basic set of knowledge
+- [Minimum to Know About Unicode and Character Sets](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/) - Character encoding doesn't have to be baffling, but it helps to have a basic set of knowledge.
 - [Ode to a shipping label](http://i.imgur.com/4J7Il0m.jpg) - Character
 encoding is hard.